sherpal/BattleForFlatland/README.md

 ##### Implement abstract members.

-In a passive buff, besides some metadata, we need to implement the `initialActions`, the `endingActions` and the `actionTransformer` methods.
+In a passive buff, besides some metadata, we need to implement the `endingActions` and the `actionTransformer` methods.
 In the metadata, the `buffId`, `bearerId` and `apperanceTime` should be placed inside the constructor, because they depend on the state of the game when they are created.

 The `resourceIdentifier` is similar to the `AbilityId`.
 It's a unique identifier of the buff as a buff, and it is used by the game UI to know what icon to display when an entity bears this buff.
 Finally, the `duration` is the time (in millisecond) that the buff will stay on the bearer.
 The special value `-1` means that the buff will stay forever.